chunlee-thong/flutter_boilerplate/README.md

     - database or storage service
     - auth service .....

-#### pages

-- Each page has their own folder
-- Each folder has a .dart file and a widgets folder that contains a widget that only use specifally in this page

 #### widgets

-- global reusable widget and divide to into folder of category such as Dialog,Card,Button,Loading.....etc
+- global reusable widget and divide to into folder of category such as Dialog, Card, Button, Layout.....etc

-#### utils

-- utility function and class

 ### assets